control, and governance

 Articles should be submitted electronically (by email), preferably in Microsoft Word.
 All submissions should be sent to Managing Editor David Salierno at Internal Auditor, 247 Maitland Ave., Altamonte Springs, FL 32701-4201 USA.
 The author's name, mailing address, email address, and telephone number are necessary, even when the manuscript is submitted through an IIA chapter.
 A submission should have no more than three authors and should not exceed 2,000 words.

-The review process for manuscripts submitted to Internal Auditor generally takes about six to eight weeks.
+The review process for manuscripts submitted to Internal Auditor generally takes about four to six weeks.
 As soon as the manuscript is received, an acknowledgment is sent to the author.
 Three members of the editorial advisory board, selected for their knowledge of the topic, receive a "blind" copy of the manuscript (i.e., the author's name is removed from their review copy).
 They evaluate the manuscript based on: